 2011 featured a major change to the tournament TV coverage as all games were nationally televised across four networks.
 The tournament expanded to 68 teams and the play-in round was branded as the First Four.
 The tournament kicked off with doubleheaders on Tuesday and Wednesday night on truTV starting at 6:30 pm.
 CBS, TBS, TNT, and truTV handled the first weekend with four games on each network on Thursday and Friday.
 CBS televised a quadrupleheader on Saturday and a tripleheader on Sunday.
 CBS started both days at noon with a standalone doubleheader.
 TBS and TNT had doubleheaders each day and truTV picked up the other Sunday game.
 Both Saturday and Sunday ended with a game starting at 9:30 pm, so these days featured basketball from noon to almost midnight.
 CBS and TBS aired the regional semis while CBS handled the rest of the tournament.
 For the Final Four, CBS added Steve Kerr to call the action along with Nantz and Kellogg.

 The 2012 and 2013 tournaments followed the same pattern as in 2011.

-In 2014, the Saturday regional finals move to TBS with the first game shifting to 6 pm.
-And in a very significant change, TBS will cover the national semifinals.
-For the Final Four games, CBS/Turner will provide a three-network "Teamcast".
-This feature will supplement the main feed with separate telecasts geared to fans of the participating teams on TNT and truTV.
-Greg Anthony replaces Kellogg on the #1 broadcast team and will call the Final Four with Nantz and Kerr.
+In 2014, the Saturday regional finals moved to TBS with the first game shifting to 6 pm.
+And in a very significant change, TBS covered the national semifinals.
+For the Final Four games, CBS/Turner provided a three-network "Teamcast".
+This feature supplemented the main feed with separate telecasts geared to fans of the participating teams on TNT and truTV.
+Greg Anthony replaced Kellogg on the #1 broadcast team and called the Final Four with Nantz and Kerr.